iterative/dvc.org/content/docs/command-reference/run.md

 - `-m <path>`, `--metrics <path>` - specify a metrics file produced by this stage.
 This option behaves like `-o` but registers the file in a `metrics` field inside the `dvc.yaml` stage.
-Metrics are usually small, human readable files (JSON or YAML) with scalar numbers or other simple information that describes a model (or any other data artifact).
+Metrics are usually small, human readable files (JSON, TOML, or YAML) with scalar numbers or other simple information that describes a model (or any other data artifact).
 See `dvc metrics` to learn more about _metrics_.